Travel & Visa

 - Plane: The Portland International Jetport, PWM, is the closest airport to Brunswick.
 Participants can also fly to Boston’s’ Logan Airport, BOS, or Manchester, New Hampshire, MHT.

-- Airport Shuttle: The Festival provides limited van transportation to and from the Portland Jetport — please reserve your spot here.
-These van spots are for students only.
+- Airport Shuttle: The Festival provides limited van transportation to and from the Portland Jetport — the reservation form will be available in March.

 - Accommodations: If a parent is accompanying the student to Brunswick, we recommend staying at The Brunswick Inn, the official Inn of the Festival, or The Brunswick Hotel and Tavern.
 Both are within walking distance of the Bowdoin College campus.